 What do we do and why?

 The Smart School Councils Community (SSCC) is a teacher-led charity that helps young people to become active, democratic citizens.
 To do that, we implement our Smart School Councils model into schools which means everyone is involved in developing skills and experiencing democracy.
-We support our 9,500 schools members who come from across the UK and beyond!
+There are currently 360 schools across the world on our programme.

 How does it work?